 You could choose to walk to get between the monasteries, but it is sweltering hot in the summer months and there is a lot of ground to cover between the different sites.
 I remember driving past some poor souls who were schlepping up the hilly roads in the heat and thinking, “I’m so glad that isn’t me right now”.
 I would recommend that you do a mixture of driving and hiking to make the most of your time in Meteora.
 Each monastery has space for parking on the side of the road, and it only takes a few minutes to drive between the monasteries.
 There are also a few different gas stations in the area so make sure you compare prices as they vary a fair bit.

-What to bring and wear:
+What to bring to Meteora and dress code

 Bring: Sunscreen, sunglasses, a hat, water, a snack, a good camera that can capture photos in low light as the sunsets are spectacular.
 Also bring cash as you will need to pay €3 to enter each monastery.